The Great Carbuncle: Analysis

 Hawthorne explores the importance of honesty, simplicity, and selflessness in "The Great Carbuncle."
 These positive characteristics are most often demonstrated by Hannah and Matthew during the search for the Carbuncle; they sacrifice personal gain, alter their goals, and pivot their actions to assist others for the good of the group.

 By contrast, characters' selfish motivations and greed elicit negative results.
 Each character has their own fantasy related to the stone: Dr. Cacaphodel wants to publish his findings for profit, the cynic wants to prove that he's right, and the Poet wanted to keep it to insure his writing.
-Each of these characters meet a different tragic fate related to what they desired to use the stone for.
+Each of these characters meet a different, and sometimes tragic, fate related to what they desired to use the stone for.
 The story reinforces Hawthorne's value of selflessness and simplicity as opposed to selfishness and greed.

 This story also suggests that hard work and determination do not guarantee success.
 Though most of the characters are experts in their given fields, their knowledge does not help them at all.